 - Put a deck by your coffeepot or toothbrush.
 Draw one card a day and meditate on it while you brew or brush.

-- Carry a deck with you (or a make your own tarot flashcard deck) and rubber-band it to your phone.
+- Carry a deck with you (or a create your own tarot flashcard deck) and rubber-band it to your phone.
 When you’re waiting in line, browse through the cards instead of Facebook.

 No matter your circumstances, there are always creative ways to work towards your goals and desires.
 Tarot is a life-long journey – the only way you fail is if you give up.

 Sign up here for the free e-course with 10 Tips for Learning Tarot, which is helpful no matter your budget, situation, or goals.
-(This is also where you’ll get the 50% off discount code for the Tarot Beginner’s Kit – the code will come in Tip #4).
+(This is also where you’ll get the 20% off discount code for everything in the Tarot Shop – the discount code will come in Tip #4).